I am always on the lookout for the best carbonara in Rome. (Yes, I know, it's a tough job but...)

 Visit my page about where to eat near the Colosseum for more places in general.

-I did list Hostaria Romana and Baccano as two options of where to get carbonara near the Trevi Fountain.
+I've listed Hostaria Romana and Baccano as two options for carbonara near the Trevi Fountain.
 Here are some more:

 Visit my page about where to eat near the Trevi Fountain for more places in general.